fmichonneau/2016-05-31-upr-mayaguez/lessons/speadsheet/02-common-mistakes.md

 ## <a name="null"></a> Using bad null values
 **Example**: using -999 or other numerical values (or zero).

 **Solution**: Many statistical programs will not recognize that numeric values of null are indeed null.
-It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and CONSISTENT null indicator.
+It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and consistent null indicator.
 Blanks (most applications) and NA (for R) are good choices.

 From White et al, 2013, [Nine simple ways to make it easier to (re)use your data.](http://library.queensu.ca/ojs/index.php/IEE/article/view/4608/4898) Ideas in Ecology and Evolution: